-On IA-38 off US-151 (north of Monticello)
+On IA-38, west of US-151.

-61. Historical Museum Complex

-(319) 926-2575, 1-4 Tuesday-Sunday, June-September
+204. Historical Museum Complex (319) 926-2575, 1-4 Tuesday-Sunday, June-September.

 An extensive, five-building complex located on the campus of the now-defunct historic Lenox College (placed on the National Register of Historic Places).
-Visit Clark Hall, formerly a women's dormitory; the old railroad depot; the Reformed Presbyterian Museum Church; the one-room school and the farm machinery exhibit hall.
+Visit Clark Hall, formerly a women's dormitory; the old railroad depot; the Reformed Presbyterian Museum Church: the one-room school and the farm machinery exhibit hall.